STS Major Curriculum

 In consultation with the STS Program Director or an Academic Advisor, every STS B.A. and B.S. major designs a STS Specialty (at least 4 courses, 12 hours):

 - When admitted into the STS program, the STS B.A. or B.S. major meets with an Academic Advisor and obtains approval of a chosen STS Specialty title and related selection of courses.
-The title is to reflect a coherent theme related to Science, Technology, and Society.
+The title and courses are to reflect a coherent theme related to Science, Technology, and Society.

-- Students will not have advising holds released until the STS Specialty form (and, for B.S.
-Majors, also the Advanced Science/Technology Requirement form) is/are fully approved and signed.
+- Students may not have advising holds released until the STS Specialty form (and, for B.S. majors, the Advanced Science/Technology Requirement form) is/are fully approved and signed.

 - Minimum of 12 credit hours required.
 At least two of the STS Specialty courses must be offered by departments or programs in the College of Humanities and Social Sciences (H&SS).